ShreyasPathe/portfolio/README.md

 # ShreyasPathe.github.io
-This repo weill be used to host my personal portfolio website.
+This repo will be used to host my personal portfolio website.